During the snowstorm the white sky flattens to infinity.

 “You give the blanket back to me when we reach South Baymouth, Sir.”

 5 cents to rent a blanket.
 Very expensive, he thought.
 But Joshua’s conversation is certainly a rare treat.
-He is clearly someone who deserves charity.
+He is certainly someone who deserves God’s mercy.

 “Here is your money madam.
 I will meet you at the exit and return the blanket to you when we land.”
 Gavin found it easy to pay her price.